Droogans/unmaintainable-code/README.md

 #### A.C.R.O.N.Y.M.S.

 Use acronyms to keep the code terse.
 Real men never define acronyms; they understand them genetically.
+When using an acronym within a variable name, be sure to capitalize it in various ways e.g. `homeURL` vs `homeUrL`.
+This is especially effective when you fail to capitalize the _first_ letter of the acronym, allowing you to obfuscate where the main word ends or begins e.g. `variablesQL` vs `variableSQL`

 #### Thesaurus Surrogatisation